juanpsama/juanpsama/README.md

 # About Me

-Hey there! 👋 I'm Juan Pablo, a enthusiastic junior developer.
+Hey there! 👋 I'm Juan Pablo, a junior developer.

 ## Background